The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Why don't you put her in charge?

 : Did IQs just drop sharply while I was away?

-: I feel like kind of a fifth wheel around here, is there anything I can do?
-Apone
+: Hey, I feel like kind of a fifth wheel around here.
+Is there anything I can do?
+Sergeant Apone

-: I dunno, is there anything you can do?
+: I don't know, is there anything you can do?
+Ripley

 : Just tell me one thing, Burke.
 You're going out there to destroy them, right?
 Not to study.
 Not to bring back.
 But to wipe them out.
 Burke

 : That's the plan.
 You have my word on it.
 Ripley

 : All right, I'm in.